stat545ubc-2023/assignment-b4-Jacky-Yiu/Assignment_B4.md

 I define my customized Pig Latin function with the following rules:

-1. If the word begins with a vowel and end with vowel, append”oodle” to every vowel.
+1. If the word begins with a vowel and end with vowel, append “oodle” to every vowel.

-2. If the word begins with a vowel and end with consonant, append”oodle” to every vowel , and add “acky” to the end. .
+2. If the word begins with a vowel and end with consonant, append “oodle” to every vowel , and add “acky” to the end. .

-3. If the word begins with a consonant, move the first consonant to the end and the last letter to the beginning, append”oodle” to every vowel and add “-acky” to the end.
+3. If the word begins with a consonant, move the first consonant to the end and the last letter to the beginning, append “oodle” to every vowel and add “acky” to the end.

 ``` r
 #' Custom Pig Latin Transformation